isomerpages/moe-rulangpri/_about-rulang/True Hearts Culture.md

 **T**eam synergy in life and learning to give our best

-True Hearts, beat as one  True Hearts, through our lives  True Hearts, to soar new heights  That’s the Rulang Spirit!
+True Hearts, beat as one  <br>
+True Hearts, through our lives  <br>
+True Hearts, to soar new heights  <br>
+That’s the Rulang Spirit!

-True Hearts, beat as one  True Hearts, through our lives  True Hearts, to soar new heights That’s the Rulang Spirit!
+True Hearts, beat as one
+<br>True Hearts, through our lives  <br>True Hearts, to soar new heights <br>That’s the Rulang Spirit!

 That's the Rulang Spirit!
 True-hearted Rulangnites!